-Helping students become social entrepreneurs
+Helping students become changemakers

 The Idea Lab was created in collaboration with the Diana Davis Spencer ’60 Foundation to introduce the transformative force of social entrepreneurship to the Wheaton community.
 Through programming, events and workshops, students gain the confidence and competence to follow their passions and launch their own social enterprises.